dwudeputy/notes/notes/dev-setup-updates.md

 ### For `System Setup` Section

-1. For the section of (Installs)[http://engineering.mgt.dpty.io/systems-setup.html#installs], as a frontend engineer, currently its not required to install these libs (Can be ignored for now).
+1. For the section of [Installs](http://engineering.mgt.dpty.io/systems-setup.html#installs), as a frontend engineer, currently its not required to install these libs (Can be ignored for now).

-2. For the (Github setup)[https://engineering.mgt.dpty.io/systems-setup.html#github-setup] section, please ensure fowllowing keys are added:
+2. For the [Github setup](https://engineering.mgt.dpty.io/systems-setup.html#github-setup) section, please ensure fowllowing keys are added:

 ```bash
 - GPG Key